Implementing Grassroots Logic Programs with Multiagent Transition Systems and AI (Full Version): Abstract

 \section{Abstract}

-Grassroots Logic Programs (GLP) is a concurrent logic programming language with variables partitioned into paired \emph{readers} and \emph{writers}, conjuring both linear logic and futures/promises: an assignment is produced at most once via the sole occurrence of a writer (promise) and consumed at most once via the sole occurrence of its paired reader (future), and may contain additional readers and/or writers, enabling the concise expression of rich multidirectional communication modalities.
+Grassroots Logic Programs (GLP) is a concurrent logic programming language in which logic variables are partitioned into paired readers and writers.
+An assignment is produced at most once via a writer and consumed at most once via its paired reader, and may contain additional readers and/or writers.
+This enables the concise expression of rich multidirectional communication modalities.

-GLP was designed as a language for grassroots platforms—distributed systems with multiple instances that can operate independently of each other and of any global resource, and can coalesce into ever larger instances—with its target architecture being smartphones communicating peer-to-peer.
-The operational semantics of Concurrent (single-agent) GLP and of multiagent GLP (maGLP) were defined via transition systems/multiagent transition systems, respectively.

-Here, we describe the mathematics developed to facilitate the workstation- and smartphone-based implementations of GLP by AI in Dart.
-We developed dGLP—implementation-ready deterministic operational semantics for single-agent GLP—and proved it correct with respect to the Concurrent GLP operational semantics; dGLP was used by AI as a formal spec, from which it developed a workstation-based implementation of GLP.
-We developed madGLP—an implementation-ready multiagent operational semantics for maGLP—and proved it correct with respect to the maGLP operational semantics; madGLP is deterministic at the agent level (not at the system level due to communication asynchrony), and is being used by AI as a formal spec from which it develops a smartphone-based implementation of maGLP.

-The development process employs three layers of abstraction—the mathematical spec (this paper); an English+code fragments informal spec derived by AI from the math; and the Dart code derived by AI from the informal spec.
-While the authority is math→spec→Dart, the three layers were harmonized via back-and-forth communication, with programming in Dart revealing gaps and inconsistencies in the informal spec, which in turn revealed gaps and inconsistencies in the math.
-The latter resulted in several major redesigns of madGLP, the outcome of which is presented here.
+The language was introduced together with concurrent (cGLP) and multiagent (maGLP) operational semantics.
+Here, we derive from these (\ia)~dGLP, a deterministic counterpart of cGLP, and (\ib)~madGLP, a counterpart of maGLP in which deterministic agents communicate solely by asynchronous message passing, and prove them correct against their abstract counterparts. maGLP shared variable pairs spanning agents can be implemented by two local variable pairs joined by a \emph{global link}, with correctness following from disjoint substitution commutativity (a consequence of GLP's single-occurrence invariant).
+We further prove that madGLP is grassroots.
+Both dGLP and madGLP serve as formal specifications for an AI-driven implementation discipline (math $\to$ informal spec $\to$ Dart) employed and described here: from dGLP, AI (Claude) developed a workstation-based GLP implementation in Dart, and from madGLP it is developing a smartphone-based multiagent one.